Buying U.S. Savings Bonds for Safe Interest Earnings

 TreasuryDirect provides an online tool that allows you to input the type of bond you own, when it was purchased, and the purchase amount.
 From this, you can determine the interest rate, how much the bond has earned, how much it will earn in the future, and its maturity date.
 This is a valuable tool to use when considering cashing in savings bonds so you can redeem them when you are getting the most value in return.

 Most bonds purchased since May 1997 add interest on a monthly basis, while most bonds purchased before May 1997 add interest every six months.
+For bonds issued after May 2005 interest is added every month, but the interest rate is fixed and compounded semiannually.
 The key to getting the most value is redeeming them right after interest has been added.
 You don't want to lose money by redeeming the bonds just before the monthly or semi-annual date when interest will increase their value.